Hello and welcome to the speaker lineup of the PHPCon Poland! We’re delighted to have you and

 can’t wait to see you on stage.
 This guide is intended to provide you with all the information

 required or just useful for you to deliver a killer performance.

-If you need any additional help or guidance, please consult organizers or write an e-mail under firstname.lastname@example.org or call Darek Grzesista under +48.604435060.
+This year, continuing the international nature of our agenda we strongly encourage you to submit speeches in both Polish and English.
+If you need any additional help or guidance, please consult organizers or write an e-mail under email@example.com or simply call Darek Grzesista under +48.604435060.

 Your time slot is limited to the amount of time you requested during this C4P and includes: